Table of Contents

 Rodenticides rank high-pitched on the list of common toxic chemicals ingest by pets.
 These poisons work through several mechanisms:

-Prevent blood clotting, cause internal bleeding -
+- Anticoagulants Prevent blood clotting, cause internal bleeding

-Lead to hyperglycemia and kidney failure
+- Vitamin d3 base poisons Lead to hyperglycemia and kidney failure

 Pets may direct consume these poisons or eat rodents that have ingested the toxins.
 Pet safe alternatives include electronic traps or catch and release options.